CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab04-gettingstarted.md

 By the end of this lab you will learn the following:

-1. **Create Virtual Networks**: Learn how to set up virtual networks (VNets), the backbone of Azure's networking infrastructure, to facilitate communication between resources securely and efficiently.
+1. **Create Virtual Networks:** Learn how to set up virtual networks (VNets), the backbone of Azure's networking infrastructure, to facilitate communication between resources securely and efficiently.

-2. **Establish secure communication**: Implement ASGs and NSGs to control traffic flow to and from Azure resources, enhancing security and network management.
+2. **Establish secure communication:** Implement ASGs and NSGs to control traffic flow to and from Azure resources, enhancing security and network management.

-3. **Configure Public and Private DNS Zones**: Set up public DNS zones to resolve domain names accessible on the internet and private DNS zones for internal name resolution within the virtual network.
+3. **Configure Public and Private DNS Zones:** Set up public DNS zones to resolve domain names accessible on the internet and private DNS zones for internal name resolution within the virtual network.

-4. **Apply Security Best Practices**: You will apply foundational security principles like network segmentation, traffic filtering, and secure name resolution.
+4. **Apply Security Best Practices:** You will apply foundational security principles like network segmentation, traffic filtering, and secure name resolution.

 ## Pre-requisites